eduardolandin/STAT490/README.md

   - Trained using Adam optimizer
   - Weights initialized using Glorot initialization

-## Points of comparison
+## Points of comparison and procedure

-- Performance across different types of function
-- Performance across different input sizes
-- Performance across different signal to noise ratios

-## Procedure
+- Performance across different functions.
+The methods above were tested on constant, linear, quadratic and sinusoidal functions.
+These functions are implemented in `data_generation.py`.
+The testing set accuracy of the resulting models was then used to evaluate the methods' performance for each of the functions.
+- Performance across different training set sizes.
+Training sets of different sizes were generated.
+For each training set, a linear regression model, a tabular predictor model and a neural network model were fit.
+The testing set accuracy of the resulting models was then used to evaluate the methods' performance at each of the training set sizes.
+- Performance across different signal to noise ratios.
+Firstly, training sets (of the same size) were generated.
+A random noise term was added to each observation in the training set.
+The variance of this noise term was changed from training set to training set.
+This allowed us to give each training set a different signal-to-noise ratio.
+Each of the methods mentioned above was used to fit a model using the aforementioned training sets.
+The testing set accuracy of the resulting models was then used to evaluate the methods' performance at different signal to noise ratios.

 ## Code Overview